mercadopago/devsite-docs/guides/sdks-v2/official/mp-js-v2.en.md

 >>>> Instalación <<<<

-To install the frontend SDK, you must include MercadoPago.js in the HTML of your application, as shown in the code below.
+To install the frontend SDK, include MercadoPago.js in your application's HTML as shown in the code below.

 [[[
 ```html